*This is a collaborative post.

 The goal of this article is to break things down a little and to help you develop a pitch to potential clients while also offering a little friendly advice.

 To win over the ambitious startup founder, you need them to understand how much value you bring to their company.
 And don’t shy away from hyping up your software either.
+If, for instance, you specialise in software for providers then don’t be afraid to contact NDIS providers and emphasise the importance of your product.

 This works both ways.
 Don’t overcharge or undercharge.
 Undercharging in particular can discourage startup founders.
 Since there are a lot of development companies that take less money and then do way less work.